medoco-health/orthovision-ai-ig/README.md

 Usually, this AI work happens behind closed doors with proprietary (private) tools.
 But what if we could share and even sell these AI capabilities?
 This Implementation Guide (IG) opens that door.
 It lets different companies and organizations build their own AI classifiers for images, use them privately, or share them with others.
 Similarly, any software needing image classification can follow this guide and choose the best AI tool for the job.

 The Orthovision FHIR Implementation Guide creates a standard way for AI-powered image classification services to work together.
-It focuses on turning everyday medical images into proper DICOM format using AI.
+It focuses on the task of turning everyday medical images into proper DICOM format using AI.
 The guide provides rules and workflows for automatically analyzing photos and X-rays and returning useful DICOM related information using FHIR as the standard for healthcare data exchange.

 By standardizing this process, we make healthcare imaging more connected and efficient.
 Hospitals and clinics can easily integrate AI tools, share data securely, and improve patient care without reinventing the wheel each time.